-We have seen that Node.js supports files with the .js and .mjs extensions.
-If that sounds a bit confusing, buckle up because there are twists ahead I’ll explain it right now.
+We have seen that Node.js supports files with the extension .js and .mjs.
+If it seems confusing to you, hold on tight because it’s about to get bumpy I’ll explain it right now.

 When Node.js appeared (2009), JavaScript did not have a native module system.
 Node.js decided to create its own, CommonJS.
-A decision that we are still carrying today.
+A decision we are still dealing with today.

 Later, JavaScript created its “official” file system, ECMAScript Modules (ESM) (2015).
-They were a bit late, poor things.
+They were running a bit behind, poor things.
 But the official syntax had many improvements over the previous ones.

-You might say, “Well… ‘everything is perfect, let’s ditch CommonJS and use ESM!’“.
-By that time, there was so much code that it took years to replace them.
+You might say, well… “Perfect!
+Let’s drop CommonJS and use ESM!”.
+By that time, there was so much code that it has taken years to replace them.

-In fact, Node.js took until its version 12 (2019) to be compatible with ESM.
+In fact, Node.js didn’t become compatible with ESM until its version 12 (2019).
 That’s 10 long years of CommonJS.
-Therefore, there are still many tools and libraries that have not been ported.
+Therefore, many tools and libraries still haven’t been ported.

 That’s why there are two extensions:

 Whenever possible, use ECMAScript Modules (ESM).
-They are the standard solution and should replace CommonJS.
+They are the standard solution and are meant to replace CommonJS.

 Let’s see how to use CommonJS and ECMAScript Modules.
-As mentioned, unless a library is not compatible or there is another compelling reason, we will prefer ECMAScript.
+As said, unless some library lacks compatibility, or there’s another compelling reason, we will prefer ECMAScript.

-But we will look at the syntax of both, because you will find half of the documentation on the internet, libraries, or projects you encounter, in each system.
+But we are going to see the syntax of both, because you will find half of the documentation on the internet, libraries, or projects you work on, using each system.

 CommonJS Legacy